 There are many different lists of public service employees in New Zealand, and the majority of them have been published in some form or other.

-These books of information about the colony include the earliest public service lists, of the ‘Civil Establishment’ − those employed by the fledgling British government in New Zealand.
+These books of information about the colony include the earliest public service lists, of the ‘Civil Establishment’.
 Usually there is little information about a person.
-All those named in the Blue Books are entered in the General Biographical Index [Bio 1] in the Wellington Reading Room.
-See also ‘Internal Affairs’ (page 6) for early civil servants.
+Those named in the Blue Books are entered in the General Biographical Index [Bio1] in the Wellington Reading Room.

 Blue Books were not published every year but in some years two were published.
 For 1848-1852, when New Zealand was divided into two provinces, Blue Books were published for both New Ulster [IA] and New Munster [NM].

 For the years 1851-1951 the New Zealand Gazette (and various provincial gazettes 1851-1876) listed appointments to military and civilian positions.
-It is necessary to search the volume indexes to locate a name and appointment (but see next column for published lists from 1913).
-Some Gazettes are available in Archives New Zealand offices, but they may also be found in other institutions and online.
+It is necessary to search the volume indexes to locate a name and appointment (but see next column for published lists from 1913)

-Public Service Lists were published in various forms.
-General Lists appeared from 1866 in the AJHR (Appendices to the Journal of the House of Representatives), and also in the New Zealand Gazette on 28 May 1872 (pp306-345), and then from 1913 to 1941.
+Public Service lists were published in various forms.
+General lists appeared from 1866 in the AJHR (Appendices to the Journal of the House of Representatives), and also in the New Zealand Gazette on 28 May 1872 (pp306-345), and then from 1913 to 1941.
 The Government Printer produced the lists from 1942 until their end in 1988.
-Many lists, especially from 1913, were printed as separate books.
+From 1913 lists were printed as separate books.

-The lists, particularly in the early years, were given various titles, such as ‘Public Servants’, ‘Alphabetical List of Officers of the New Zealand Government’, ‘Civil Establishment’ and ‘Nominal Roll of Persons Employed in each Department’.
+The lists were given various titles, such as ‘Public Servants’, ‘Alphabetical List of Officers of the New Zealand Government’, ‘Civil Establishment’ and ‘Nominal Roll of Persons Employed in each Department’